Montreal Football Club: Quebec Rugby Football Union

-Inerprovincial Rugby Football Union
+Interprovincial Rugby Football Union

 The Interprovincial Rugby Football Union was formed on October 2, 1907 in an amalgamation of the Montreal Football Club and the Ottawa Rough Riders of the QRFU and the Hamilton Tigers and the Toronto Argonauts of the ORFU.
 Montreal immediately made up for the previous season's disappointment, finishing first in the IRFU, including a win over the Tigers who had eliminated the Montreal Club from the year before.
 Montreal then went on to defeat the Peterborough club 71-10 on December 1, 1907 to become the first Dominion Champions of the Interprovincial Rugby Football Union, including their first national championship since their first in 1884.

 However, Montreal would never regain that form as the club's fortunes waned severely in the following years.
 Montreal would finish last six times in the next eight years and finished third in the other two.
 In this stretch, they won only seven games, losing the other 41 games, including three winless seasons.
 1915 was the last season of competition for the team as the Montreal Football Club did not return after the First World War ended and play resumed in 1919.
 They were instead replaced by the Montreal AAA Winged Wheelers.